 Help me add new dishes to the menu.
 Difficult level: kosher-style, pescaphobic, non-dairy, mushroom hater. [more inside]

+Help me stretch my budget with new 'old' recipes?
 Looking for 'heritage' meals that might be technically challenging or time-costly, but use cheap ingredients. [more inside]

 I'm considering making some mayonnaise with bacon grease.
 I'd love some input on the idea. [more inside]